 My fascination with Bald Eagles started with a trip to Alaska in 2016.
 The trip was for my husband’s birthday, but I gained a gift along the way too.
 The diverse wildlife was breathtaking, and sparked a new excitement for me.
 I brought my new appreciation for nature back home to Vermont, and rekindled my passion for photography.

 I grabbed my camera and started to kayak along the Connecticut River in southern Vermont, New Hampshire, and Massachusetts.
-I was able to photograph the eagles, their nests, their young, and even identified a few through images of their leg bands.
+I was able to photograph the bald eagles, their nests, their young, and even identified a few through images of their leg bands.
 I was on a quest for eagles with my camera and kayak, and I haven’t stopped since.

 While observing the eagles, I started to become familiar with other raptors and birds in the areas I visited, as well as some small critters.
 My photography studio has now become the rivers, ponds, and lakes that dot the landscape of New England.

 My photography is from Vermont, New Hampshire, and Massachusetts, except where noted.
-I hope these images will entice people to go outside, explore, and gain a new appreciation for the wildlife in our area.
+I hope these images will entice people to go outside, explore, and gain a new appreciation for their surroundings.

 Originally from Long Island, New York, Dara Carleton has a degree in fine art, and a background in painting and photography.
-Over the years, she was commissioned to do several murals in Massachusetts and South Carolina, has exhibited in several galleries in MA and NY, and recently participated in a group exhibit at the Vermont Center for Photography.
+Over the years, she was commissioned to do several murals in Massachusetts and South Carolina, has exhibited in several galleries in MA and NY, and recently had a solo exhibition at the Brooks Memorial Library, in Brattleboro, Vermont.
 Dara now resides in Brookline, VT, with her husband, kayak, & camera.